oicr-gsi/star/README.md

                                 [false]Determines if randomly named subdir will be created in output directory tree

         queue           string  SGE cluster queue

-Input/output:

-    output_prefix      dir          The root output directory
-    output_dir         string       The sub-directory of output_prefix where the output files will be moved
-    manual_output      true|false   When false, a random integer will be inserted into the path of the final file in order to ensure uniqueness.
-When true, the output files will be moved to the location of output_prefix/output_dir
-                                    [false]

 Read Group Information (Supported so that User could override these if needed):